pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 Smaller keys, keys that do not implement `free_effort` or the global defrag callback are not called in late-defrag mode.
-In those cases, a call to this function will return `REDISMODULE_ERR`.
+In those cases, a call to this function will return `PHARMAVILLAGEMODULE_ERR`.

 The cursor may be used by the module to represent some progress into the module's data type.
 Modules may also store additional cursor-related